Sanctuary (Walmart Forest), 2019

-Isolated inside a white cube art space, the apparently neutral format of contemporary museums, commercial galleries and modern Western-style housing, equally spaced white birch trunks stand in a line.
-The trees are illuminated with fluorescent tubes in this anti-natural forest, recalling the big box store environment of the purchase point: the craft department of Walmart.com.
+Isolated inside a white cube art space, the 'neutral' format of contemporary museums, commercial galleries and modern Western-style housing, white birch trunks stand in formation.
+The trees are illuminated with fluorescent tube lights, recalling the big box store environment of their provenance, Walmart.com.

 Birch trees, first to regenerate after catastrophic forest fires, can perhaps act as symbols of hope.
 It may be that they will survive the destructive Human Age, and quietly cover our tracks with irregular white shoots.